physiozoo/physiozoo.github.io/docs/sections/tutorials/tutorial_formats.rst

 For each of the files the following information can be specified in the header:

-  * Mammal: dog, mouse, rabbit, human etc.
+  * Mammal: the ame of the mammal (e.g. dog, mouse, rabbit, human),
-  * Fs: the sampling frequency in Hertz
+  * Fs: the sampling frequency in Hertz,
-  * Integration_Level: electrocardiogram, electrogram or action potential
+  * Integration_Level: electrocardiogram, electrogram or action potential.

 As part of the header, information characterizing each Channel available can be entered:

   * type: peak, signal quality, time, interval, beating rate and electrography.
-See definitions of these in the next section
+See definitions of these in the next section,
-  * name: any name you want to give to the channel
+  * name: a name you want to give to the channel (of note this information is not used by the `PZ Loader <../tutorials/tutorial_pz_loader.rst>`_ to load the data),
-  * unit: millisecond, second, index, bpm, millivolt, microvolt and volt
+  * unit: millisecond, second, index, bpm, millivolt, microvolt and volt,
-  * enable: yes or no. If you specify 'no' then this channel will be ignored when the file will be loaded by the PZ Loader.
+  * enable: yes or no. If you specify 'no' then this channel will be ignored when the file is loaded by the PZ Loader.
 Only specify 'yes' for the channels you want to use.

-In the case all or part of these information are not specified then you will be prompted to enter it though the PZ Loader (link).
+In the case all or part of these information are not specified then you will be prompted to enter them though the `PZ Loader <../tutorials/tutorial_pz_loader.rst>`_.

 **Channels Type**
 ---------------------

-A Channel can have the following 'type' which will be handled by PhysioZoo:
+A Channel can have the following 'type' which will be handled by **PhysioZoo**:

 Annotations
   * peak: the location of the peaks (e.g. R-peak from an ECG time series).
 The peaks location can be specified in millisecond/second or index.